AraKhachatryan/GraphAlgo/README.md

 # Algorithms library for planar graphs (C++):

 Graph represented as adjacency lists.
 Used STL containers and iterators.
 Implemented with OOP.
-This library for educational purposes and and very simple for understanting.
+This library for educational purposes and and very simple for understanding.

 <img align="left" width="540" height="100%" src="https://github.com/AraKhachatryan/Graph-Algorithms/blob/master/img/Graph.jpg">